 Kimchi is fermented vegetables and a staple Korean dish.
 Kimchi is made with napa cabbage and Korean radish, but can be made with a variety of vegetables.
 We also like to add in the kimchi juice for flavor.

-It is commonly served with pork belly but we usually serve with chicken.
-This kimchi fried rice has a hint of spice but it is not to spicy so it is a kid friendly dish.
+It is commonly served with pork belly, but we usually serve it with chicken.
+This kimchi fried rice has a hint of spice, but it is not too spicy, so it is a kid-friendly dish.

 Ingredients

-Ingredients - White Rice, kimchi, oil, cloves garlic, sriracha sauce, soy sauce, sesame oil, green onions, eggs, salt, pepper
+Ingredients needed to make this recipe which includes white rice, kimchi, oil, cloves garlic, sriracha sauce, soy sauce, sesame oil, green onions, eggs, salt, and pepper.

 Scroll to the bottom for the full recipe and ingredients in the recipe card.